 Spiral galaxies vary in appearance.
 At one end of the range are those with large central bulges and tightly wrapped arms.
 Toward the other end we find galaxies with relatively small central bulges and more open arms.
-The first type he called "Sa"(M104 is an example) and the latter "Sb."
+The first type he called "Sa"(M104 is an example) and the second is "Sb."
+(The Whirlpool Galaxy M51 is one).
 Type "Sc" galaxies (like M74 here) have very open and less well-defined spiral structure.

 Elliptical galaxies look elliptical.
 Of course, this is a projection of a three-dimensional object into two dimensions, so the actual shape is some spherical or oblong solid.
 A type E0 galaxy appears nearly round.
 An E1 galaxy, like M87 here,is slightly flattened.
 An E7 may resemble a fat cigar.